List of mayors of Hamburg: Weimar Republic (1919–1933)

-During the German Revolution of 1918–1919 an Arbeiter- und Soldatenrat (Council of the Workers and Soldiers) was formed.
+During the German Revolution of 1918–1919 an Arbeiter- und Soldatenrat (workers' and soldiers' council) was formed.
 From 12 November 1918 to 1919, a chairman was the head of state and city government: Heinrich Lauffenberg (−1919), Carl Hense (1919).
 This is not mentioned in Domizlaff: Das Hamburger Rathaus.
 The period in Germany after the First World War until the takeover of power – by the Nazi Party in 1933 – is called Weimar Republic.
 The Hamburg Parliament was democratically elected.